Welcome to today's edition of the Rush 24-7 podcast.

 This woman has no manners whatsoever, doesn't respect anybody, is a total egomaniac.

-Let me just ask you, conservative or liberal.
+Let me just ask you, conservative or liberal?

 Let's play it again Friday and see what people think.

-Britt McHenry, ESPN, conservative or liberal.
+Britt McHenry, ESPN, conservative or liberal?

-Yep, that's how you feel out.
+Yep, that's all you can do.

 Do you feel good about your job?